This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• 1.5 lb chicken breast cut in half on lengthwise to cook faster
+• 1.5 pound chicken breast, cut in half on lengthwise to cook faster

-• 8 oz can of roasted artichoke hearts drained
+• 8 ounces can of roasted artichoke hearts, drained

 Instructions

-• In a medium bowl, mix the 2 tablespoon of flour with salt and pepper.
-Lightly coat each piece of chicken with the seasoned flour.
+• In a medium bowl, mix the 2 tablespoons gluten-free flour with 1/2 teaspoon salt and 1/4 teaspoon ground black pepper.
+Lightly coat each piece of the 1.5 pound chicken breast with the seasoned flour.

-• Meanwhile, in a small bowl whisk the other 1 tablespoon of flour with the almond milk until no visible lumps.
+• Meanwhile, in a small bowl whisk the other 1 tablespoon gluten-free flour with the 1 cup almond milk until no visible lumps.

-• To the same preheated skillet, add the artichokes together with the sun-dried tomatoes and capers.
-Sautee for about 2 minutes, then add the milk mixture to the pan and the lemon juice; whisk well to combine.
+• To the same preheated skillet, add the 8 ounces can of roasted artichoke hearts together with the 3 ounces sun-dried tomatoes and 3 tablespoons capers.
+Sautee for about 2 minutes, then add the milk mixture to the pan and the 2 tablespoons lemon juice and whisk well to combine.

 • Once the sauce starts to thicken, return the chicken to the pan.
 Let it simmer for a couple of minutes, until hot.